oneilstokeseqrm/graphrag-toolkit-1.0/docs/lexical-graph/batch-extraction.md

 ### Overview

-You can use [Amazon Bedrock batch inference](https://docs.aws.amazon.com/bedrock/latest/userguide/batch-inference.html) with the extract stage of the indexing process to improve the performance of extraction on large datasets.
+You can use [Amazon Bedrock batch inference](https://docs.aws.amazon.com/bedrock/latest/userguide/batch-inference.html) in the extract stage of the indexing process to improve the performance of extraction on large datasets.

 ### Using batch inference with the LexicalGraphIndex